onehilltech/ember-cli-mdc/packages/mdc-form-field/README.md

 ### Description

-Aligns the a Web form field with its label and makes it RTL-aware.
+Aligns a web form field with its label and makes it RTL-aware.
 It also activates a ripple effect upon interacting with the label.

 ### Usage